skipperkongen/geonagios/README.md

-## About GeoNagios
+# About GeoNagios

 GeoNagios is a plugin for the monitoring system [Nagios](http://nagios.org/).
 It tests the availability and performance of a geospatial web service, e.g. [Web Map Service](http://en.wikipedia.org/wiki/Web_Map_Service) (WMS).
-GeoNagios is written in [Python](http://www.python.org/) (tested with 2.6 and 2.7).
-Dependencies are Python 2.5+ and [pyproj](http://code.google.com/p/pyproj/).
-It currently only supports WMS, but additional protocols are planned.

 <table>
 <tr><th>Protocol</th><th>Implemented by</th><th>Finished</th></tr>